migibert/vertx-in-production/README.md

 * Required parameters are present
 * Parameters types are what we expect

-In addition, business rules can be applied to validate them (phone number validation, geolocstation restriction, user is active, ...).
+In addition, business rules can be applied to validate them (phone number validation, geolocation restriction...)

 ## Testing